bstachmann/git-workshop/markdown-git-uebungen/loesung-zusammenarbeit-push-rejected-en.md

 <pre><code>my-apollo $ <b>git commit -am &quot;`frontend.java`: Edit file frontend.java at line 1 on branch main by bjoern. &quot;</b><br><br>[main b09dd4a] : Edit file frontend.java at line 1 on branch main by bjoern.<br> 1 file changed, 1 insertion(+), 1 deletion(-)<br>/bin/bash: line 1: frontend.java: command not found<br><br></code></pre>

-Und jetzt noch eben prüfen, ob `working tree clean` ist.
+And now just check if the `working tree is clean`.

 <pre><code>my-apollo $ <b>git status</b><br><br>On branch main<br>Your branch is ahead of 'origin/main' by 1 commit.<br>  (use &quot;git push&quot; to publish your local commits)<br><br>nothing to commit, working tree clean<br><br></code></pre>

-## Solution to Step 2 - Push versuchen
+## Solution to Step 2 - Try to push

-Versuche jetzt Deine Änderungen zu pushen.
+Now try to push your changes.

 <pre><code>my-apollo $ <b>git push</b><br><br>To ../blessed-apollo.git<br> ! [rejected]        main -&gt; main (fetch first)<br>error: failed to push some refs to '../blessed-apollo.git'<br>hint: Updates were rejected because the remote contains work that you do not<br>hint: have locally.
 This is usually caused by another repository pushing to<br>hint: the same ref.
 If you want to integrate the remote changes, use<br>hint: 'git pull' before pushing again.<br>hint: See the 'Note about fast-forwards' in 'git push --help' for details.<br><br></code></pre>

-Wie Du siehst, der Push wurde verweigert.
-Anscheinend war Anja schneller, und hat ihre Änderungen zuerst nach `blessed-apollo.git` gepushed.
+As you can see, the push was rejected.
+Apparently Anja was faster
+and pushed her changes to `blessed-apollo.git` first.

-## Solution to Step 3 - (optional) Problem analysieren
+## Solution to Step 3 - (optional) Analyze problem

-Hole zunächt die Änderungen, ohne zu integrieren (`fetch`), und lasse Dir die Änderungen von *Anja* zeigen.
+First fetch the changes without integrating (`fetch`), and let *Anja's* changes be shown to you.

- * Welche Commits hat Anja gemacht (`log`)?
+ * Which commits did Anja make (`log`)?
- * Welche Unterschiede gibt es zweichen deiner und Anjas Version (symmetrisches `diff`)?
+ * What are the differences between your and Anja's version (symmetrical `diff`)?
- * Welche Änderungen hat Anja gemacht (asymmetrisches `diff`)?
+ * What changes did Anja make (asymmetrical `diff`)?

-`fetch` holt die Daten, ohne den Workspace oder Deine lokalen Branches zu verändern.
+`fetch` fetches the data without changing the workspace or your local branches.

 <pre><code>my-apollo $ <b>git fetch</b><br><br>From ../blessed-apollo<br>   e9477ea..3076d39  main       -&gt; origin/main<br><br></code></pre>

-Die Ausgabe zeigt, dass neue Commit für den `origin/main` geholt wurden

-Die `..`-Notation zeigt, welche Commits hinzugekommen sind:
+The output shows that new commits have been fetched for `origin/main`

+The `..` notation shows which commits have been added:

 <pre><code>my-apollo $ <b>git log --oneline main..origin/main</b><br><br>3076d39 : Edit file backend.java at line 5 on branch main by anja .<br>eccdd50 : Edit file backend.java at line 1 on branch main by anja .<br><br></code></pre>

-Das normale (symmetrische) Diff zeig alle Unterschiede.
-Sowohl das, was du gemacht hast, als auch das, was Anja gemacht hat:"
+The normal (symmetrical) diff shows all differences.
+Both what you did and what Anja did:"

 <pre><code>my-apollo $ <b>git diff --stat HEAD origin/main</b><br><br> backend.java  | 6 ++++--<br> frontend.java | 2 +-<br> 2 files changed, 5 insertions(+), 3 deletions(-)<br><br></code></pre>

-Das asymmetrische Diff `...` zeigt nur jene Änderungen, die Anja gemacht hat
-(bezogen auf den letzten gemeinsamen Vorgänger):"
+The asymmetrical diff `...` only shows those changes that Anja made
+(relative to the last common ancestor):"

 <pre><code>my-apollo $ <b>git diff --stat HEAD...origin/main</b><br><br> backend.java | 6 ++++--<br> 1 file changed, 4 insertions(+), 2 deletions(-)<br><br></code></pre>

-## Solution to Step 4 - Fremde Änderungen integrieren
+## Solution to Step 4 - Integrate foreign changes

-Integriere die Änderungen mit Pull und sieh Dir dann den Commit-Graphen an.
+Integrate the changes with pull and then look at the commit graph.

 <pre><code>my-apollo $ <b>git pull</b><br><br>Merge made by the 'ort' strategy.<br> backend.java | 6 ++++--<br> 1 file changed, 4 insertions(+), 2 deletions(-)<br><br></code></pre>

-Da *Anja* eine andere Datei (`backend.java`) bearbeitet hat als Du (`frontend.java`), konnten ihre Änderungen problemlos integriert werden.
-Man sieht, dass ein neues Commit entstanden ist, welches die Stränge zusammenführt.
+Since *Anja* edited a different file (`backend.java`) than you (`frontend.java`), her changes could be integrated without any problems.
+You can see that a new commit has been created, which merges the branches.

 <pre><code>my-apollo $ <b>git log --graph --oneline</b><br><br>*   afa9054 Merge branch 'main' of ../blessed-apollo<br>|\  <br>| * 3076d39 : Edit file backend.java at line 5 on branch main by anja .<br>| * eccdd50 : Edit file backend.java at line 1 on branch main by anja .<br>* | b09dd4a : Edit file frontend.java at line 1 on branch main by bjoern.<br>|/  <br>* e9477ea Created file frontend.java on branch main by anja .<br>* f2169d3 Created file backend.java on branch main by anja .<br><br></code></pre>

-#### Achtung: Beim `pull` kann es Merge-Konflikte geben ...
+#### Attention: `pull` can cause merge conflicts ...

-... wenn beide Seiten dieselben Stellen bearbeitet haben.
-Das Auflösen von Merge-Konflikten ist Thema eines folgenden Kapitels.
+... if both sides have edited the same places.
+Resolving merge conflicts is the topic of a subsequent chapter.

-## Solution to Step 5 - Erneut pushen
+## Solution to Step 5 - Push again